 Start by creating a new disk with a preferred size in the UpCloud control panel, note that your server must be powered down before the required options become available.

-Give the new disk the required size and a name, then click Accept to confirm.
+In the following dialogue window, select Create new disk, give the disk the required size and a name, then click the Add a disk button to confirm.

 You should now see a second storage device below the original.

 After the attaching process is complete, start your server up again.